geo-petrini/audio_transcribe/README.md

 - add tracking / watch
     - with notifications on changes
 - add favourite
+- add some visual clue regarding description save as currently it just saves but the user is not informed

+DONE
 - add text to the track (model reference already present)